sowcow/blog/content/posts/senso.md

 - Not being able to control the wife.
 - Not recognizing a "threat"

+I guess the husband and very cooperative handmaid are comedic players there.

 Human passions are compared to warfare it seems.
 Interestingly that Livia enters the war scene to help Roberto.
 But she gets conquered herself.